mistiestar/ExplainableAI/README.md

 SHAP_v_CFSHAP_example.ipynb is a jupyter notebook showing the use case and plots as described in the report.

-1. The data set used in this report can be found here:
+1. The data set used in the report can be found here:
 University of California, Irvine, Machine Learning Repository.
 (1994, November 16).
 Statlog (German Credit Data). https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data